Use & Purposes

 Link™ Mattresses provide a highly versatile solution of earth retention and erosion protection for designers and contractors in a wide variety of applications.
 Link™ Mattresses are used in a wide of hydraulic structures.

-Rock Mattresses are a “thin” gabion and traditionally has been used in applications such as creek and channel linings where long term scour is an issue.
+Rock Mattresses are a “thin” gabion and traditionally have been used in applications such as creek and channel linings where long term scour is an issue.
 The confinement of appropriately sized stone within a mesh effectively increases the resistance of such rock to scour for a given flow condition.
-Rock Mattress product is typically supplied in plan area of 6m x 2m with varying thickness products ranging between 0.17m to 0.3m.
+Rock Mattress products are typically supplied in plan area of 6m x 2m with varying thickness products ranging between 0.17m to 0.3m.

-Like the Link™ Gabions the product is traditionally supplied as zinc coated unit but may also be supplied with a plastic coating over the zinc where corrosion is likely to be an issue.
+Rock mattresses be supplied as either a heavily zinc coated, Galfan® unit or may be supplied with an additional layer of plastic coating over the zinc coated, Galfan® wire to afford additional protection in locations where corrosion is likely to be a problem.

 Walter’s Brook Restoration – Linkweld® Weldmesh Gabions